sabotrax/monisrahmen/README.md

 * 1 Raspberry Pi 2
   The old model 2 is sufficient for this project and can be found for relatively cheap in late 2022.
+* 1 USB WLAN adapter like Edimax or TP-Link brand
 * 1 WaveShare model 7" IPS/QLED Integrated Display, 1024x600, 70H-1024600
 * 1 RCWL-0516 doppler radar microwave motion sensor module
 * 1 HDMI cable, short and flexible